Wittle-South-LLC/redux-immutable-model/README.md

 Changelog
 ---------

+* 0.6.0 - Breaking change introducing relationship objects, and refactoring support for simple object.
+Standardizes Get/Set methods, also adds tracking a selected set.
+Any code based on prior versions will require changes.
 * 0.5.4-11 - Steps on the path to correct function in a microservice environment with multiple hydrate endpoints
 * 0.5.3 - Fixes bad publish (forgot to build) for 0.5.2
 * 0.5.2 - Fixes #18 - Actions should not require a rimObj